rhodyapps/a5-friendlyeats-web/README.md

 4. Log in to the Firebase console: https://console.firebase.google.com/
 5. Add a new project 'friendlyeats-web'
 6. Enable 'Anonymous Auth' ( Click on Authentication> Sign In Method )
-7. In V COde Terminal: npm -g install firebase-tools (if you get EACCESS errors put 'sudo' in fromt of this command and run it again)
+7. In VS Code Terminal: npm -g install firebase-tools (if you get EACCESS errors put 'sudo' in fromt of this command and run it again)
 8. VS Code Terminal: firebase --version
 9. VS Code Terminal: Firebase login
 10. VS Code Terminal: firebase use --add (choose your project and enter 'default' for an alias)
 11. Run the local server in VS Code Terminal: firebase emulators:start --only hosting 12.
-Open your app at http://localhost:5000.
+Open your app at http://localhost:5000

 ## Introduction